We looked into expanding our Shoalhaven hydro power station.

 The video animation shows how this will work.

-Now, with the support of the Australian Renewable Energy Agency (ARENA), we're moving ahead with a full feasibility assessment that will include:
+With the support of the Australian Renewable Energy Agency (ARENA), Origin completed a full feasibility assessment that included:

 - Geotechnical investigation including drilling, access track construction and site facilities